bekinal/Windows-Security-Active-Directory/README.md

 # Windows Security/Active Directory

+Below is a curated list of system administration and security configuration labs that reflect my ability to manage, harden, and monitor enterprise Windows environments — critical skills for SOC Analysts working in real-world infrastructures.

+---

 ### [Windows Server Installation/Configuration](https://github.com/bekinal/Windows-Server-Installation-Configuration/blob/main/README.md)
 This foundational lab demonstrates my ability to stand up enterprise-grade server environments.
 As a SOC Analyst, understanding how systems are configured is key to spotting misconfigurations and establishing a security baseline.